natalie-kate/Haunted/README.md

 ## User Experience (UX)

    ### Site Goals
-   User goals gained from a small survey.
+   - User goals (Gained from a small survey)
-   - As a user I want to be able to learn about ghosts and hauntings.
+     * As a user I want to be able to learn about ghosts and hauntings.
-   - As a user who believes in the paranormal I want to read true stories and contribute my own.
+     * As a user who believes in the paranormal I want to read true stories and contribute my own.
-   - As a user who's a cynic I want to see video and picture evidence.
+     * As a user who's a cynic I want to see video and picture evidence.
-   - As a user I would want to read theories as what could cause paranormal phenomona.
+     * As a user I would want to read theories as what could cause paranormal phenomona.

+   - Site owner/ business goals
-   - As the site owner I want to teach people about the fascinating world of the paranormal, in particular hauntings and ghosts.
+     * As the site owner I want to teach people about the fascinating world of the paranormal, in particular hauntings and ghosts.
-   - As the site owner I want to collect evidence of the paranormal e.g stories, pictures and videos.
+     * As the site owner I want to collect evidence of the paranormal e.g stories, pictures and videos.
-   - As the site owner I want my site to be responsive to different screen sizes.
+     * As the site owner I want my site to be responsive to different screen sizes.
-   - As the site owner I want my site to be accessible to my visitors.
+     * As the site owner I want my site to be accessible to my visitors.
-   - As the site owner I want to build up a media presence and fan base to ultimately capitalise on that by introducing a subscription club.
+     * As the site owner I want to build up a media presence and fan base to ultimately capitalise on that by introducing a subscription club.

    ### User Stories